Random amenable $\mathrm{C}^*$-algebras: Markov chains

 Notice that, by shifting the problem one unit to the right, Proposition~\ref{prop:infinitebar} implies that in Case (\ref{item:forever}), the probability of never reaching $0$ from the initial state $i$ is

 (where $b_0:=1$).
 The computation of this probability appears at least as far back as \cite[Theorem 2a]{Harris:1952ur}.

 We might also be interested in the largest value attained before absorption.
-For example, the probability that Tyche never has any students at all is $q_0$ if she starts with none, and $0$ otherwise.
 As a reminder of the flavour of some of the arguments involved, we will provide the easy proof of the following (which is really the same as \cite[Theorem 2b]{Harris:1952ur}).

 \begin{proposition} In Case (\ref{item:retire}), the probability $h_{k,i}$ that, starting at $i\in I = \nn$, the maximum attained value is at most $k\ge1$ is

 where $c_n:=\prod\limits_{j=0}^{n}\frac{q_j}{p_j}$. \end{proposition}